deeppavlov/DeepPavlov/deeppavlov/models/morpho_tagger/README.md

     }
  ```

+  When an additional vectorizer is used, the first line is changed to
+  `"in": ["x_processed", "x_possible_tags"]` and an additional parameter
+  `"word_vectorizers": [["#pymorphy_vectorizer.dim", 128]]` is appended.

 General parameters are:
 - **`in`** - data to be used during training. "x_processed" means
 that network obtains the output of the lowercase_preprocessor as its input.
+"x_possible_tags" refers to the output of external morphological dictionary.
 - **`in_y`** - the target to be used as gold labels during training.
 - **`out`** - the name of the model output.
 - **`name`** - registered name of the class [CharacterTagger](../../models/morpho_tagger/network.py#L33).